-8-Day Ideal Combination with Deluxe Beach-Front Resort & Boutique Hotel in Quito
+8-Day An ideal Combination with Deluxe Beachfront Resort & Luxury Hotel in Quito

 Begin your expedition with a wonderful stay in Quito (the Middle of the World), then enjoy a wonderful stay-put Island Holiday Adventure at the charming beachfront Finch Bay Eco-Resort Hotel in Santa Cruz Island.
 Cruise to different nearby islands for exciting explorations and snorkeling and kayaking opportunities.
 Be a guest at the Charles Darwin Research Station, see the giant tortoise breeding center, the impressive vegetation, land, marine birds, land iguanas, and other species, and admire the Twin Pit Craters with this getaway.
 After the day’s activities unwind with a drink at the poolside bar or go for a late swim, or visit the quaint town of Puerto Ayora.

-- 3 Nights Deluxe accommodations in Quito at the Patio Andaluz Boutique Hotel with breakfast and tax
+- 3 Nights Deluxe accommodations in Quito at the Luxury Swissotel with breakfast and tax

-- Private arrival transfer Quito Airport to Patio Andaluz Hotel
+- Private arrival transfer Quito Airport to The Swissotel

 - Guided shared Quito City Excursion and Middle of the World Monument